tmewett/Nui/README.md

 The command `r` is designed to feel like the left-click of the terminal.
 It opens files with the desktop default program for its type, and opens directories in the default file manager.

 ### Smart rm
-In user-facing shells, `rm` sends files to the recycle bin instead of permanently deleting them, for safety.
+In interactive shells, `rm` sends files to the recycle bin instead of permanently deleting them, for safety.
 Scripts are unaffected.
+To really delete, use `rm!`.

 ### Fuzzy search for files and command history
 If fzf is installed, Nui will enable its keybinds in Fish, giving you fast fuzzy searching.